MuditAggarwal1/React-Native-Assignment/README.md

 This is one way to run your app — you can also run it directly from within Android Studio and Xcode respectively.

-Since there was no need for editing the input field i have used simple test, and added the logic of next previous with validation.